-When an articulated lorry smashed into one of the main supports beneath a bridge over the M6 in Lancashire, Highways England had no choice but to close the motorway in both directions immediately.
+When an articulated lorry smashed into one of the main supports beneath a bridge over the M6 in Lancashire, National Highways had no choice but to close the motorway in both directions immediately.

 The structural integrity of the bridge had been severely compromised, so our emergency response team were called in to provide a propping and jacking solution to quickly support the bridge, ensuring the safety of anyone in the structure’s vicinity and to minimise disruption to road users.